saifulkhan/storytelling-vis/README.md

 **Feature Factory:** The `FeatureFactory` class implements a factory design pattern for streamlined feature creation, utilizing search functions to dynamically generate feature instances based on input feature action table and time series data.

-**Code:** Explore the `src/utils/storyboards/feature` directory for details on the available features and their implementations.
+**Feature APIs:** Explore the `src/utils/storyboards/feature` directory for details on the available features and their implementations.

 **Example:** See an example feature detection and its visualization [](http://localhost:3000/storyboards/examples/test-features).